 How did I get Mali in my DNA Results?

 The Mali DNA region is found in a part of Africa that once formed a vital part of three well-known, historic African empires, known as the Ghana Empire, the Mali Empire, and the Songhai Empire.
 It was during the rule of the Songhai Empire that Mali became a primarily Muslim country, as it remains today.

-Important Malian cities were strategically located at the edge of the trans-Saharan trade routes, and served as trade centers moving valuable commodities through the continent – including slaves.
+Important Malian cities were strategically located at the edge of the trans-Saharan trade routes, and served as trade centers moving valuable commodities through the continent – including enslaved individuals.

 Mali’s historic position as a center of trade has no doubt contributed to the genetic diversity of the people who live there, and who were from that region.
 If you have a recent ancestor from this part of Africa, or from a neighboring region, there is a good chance that you may have inherited your Mali DNA from them.

 If you do have a recent African ancestor, you are probably aware of this and can skip to the next section to learn how to trace your family tree.

 My daughter’s Malian roots come from her father’s Afro-Mexican ancestors, as I mentioned before.
 The place in Mexico where her father’s family is from was a region where escaped enslaved people went to establish communities*, and it is located along the coast of the Mexican states of Guerrero and Oaxaca.